abhiraj-singh-thakur/linkedIn/readme.md

-# LinkedIn Clone
+#

-A scalable, microservices-based implementation of a professional networking platform inspired by LinkedIn.
+CareerConnect is a scalable, microservices-based implementation of a professional networking platform inspired by LinkedIn.
 This project demonstrates modern distributed systems architecture and cloud-native development practices.

 ## Features